paritytech/cumulus/README.md

 	--chain relaychain-chainspec.json
 ```

-#### External Relaychain Node
+#### External Relay Chain Node
-An external relaychain node is connected via WebsSocket RPC by using the  `--relay-chain-rpc-urls`
+An external relay chain node is connected via WebsSocket RPC by using the  `--relay-chain-rpc-urls`
 command line argument.
 This option accepts one or more space-separated WebSocket URLs to a full relay
 chain node.
 By default, only the first URL will be used, with the rest as a backup in case the
 connection to the first node is lost.